castai/docs/docs/getting-started/external-cluster/kops/kops.md

 ---
-description: Learn how to connect your kOps luster to CAST AI and start optimizing your cloud costs.
+description: Check this guide on how to connect your kOps cluster to CAST AI console.
 ---

 # kOps